-The time series of calculated aerosol volume concentration measured by AMS (V{chem}) and by UHSAS (V{phys}) volume during the TI3GER campaign are shown in Fig. 15a.
-The aerosol volume from AMS and UHSAS for this subset of the data agreed very well (slope = 1.00, R2 = 0.96, Fig. 15b, see the comparison in log scale in Fig. S19.2).
-For this comparison the UHSAS volume was corrected for estimated RI that was estimated based on the AMS composition (the originally reported data was for an RI of 1.595).
+parison the UHSAS volume was corrected for estimated RI that was estimated based on the AMS composition (the originally reported data were for an RI of 1.595).
 In this comparison, we only used data above 3 km altitude (to minimize the mass fraction of non-refractory sea salt aerosols) and the data in the absence of clouds indicated by the NCAR cloud droplet probe instrument (Droplet Measurement Technologies Inc.).
-Within the marine boundary layer, sea salt aerosols can be externally mixed and may not be fully dried before the detection by UHSAS or AMS making the quantification and comparison more complex.
-One particular period below 3 km altitude when the G-V sampled a transported pollution plume (yellow shaded area in Fig. 15a bottom panel) over the Pacific Ocean was included in the intercomparison since the period was dominated by non-seasalt aerosols.
+Within the marine boundary layer, sea salt aerosols can be externally mixed and may not be fully dried before the detection by UHSAS or AMS, making the quantification and comparison more complex.
+One particular period below 3 km altitude when the G-V sampled a transported pollution plume (yellow shaded area in Fig. 15a bottom panel) over the Pacific Ocean was included in the intercomparison since the period was dominated by non-sea-salt aerosols.

-Given the focus of the development in this paper, TI^3GER LS data was analyzed separately.
-In Fig. 15c, the fraction of particles sampled by AMS was estimated in the LS where $H_2O/O_3 < 20$ (Koenig et al., 2020).
+Given the focus of the development in this paper, TI3GER LS data were analyzed separately.
+In Fig. 15c, the fraction of particles sampled by AMS was estimated in the LS where $H_2O / O_3 < 20$ (Koenig et al., 2020).
 For the estimation, the measured distribution was corrected by the estimated particle losses in the UHSAS sampling line.
 The particle transmission of the AMS aircraft inlet was applied to the corrected distribution.
-With the correction, the AMS is expected to sample 99% (sampling line loss not considered) and 89% (sampling line loss considered) of the ambient accumulation-mode mass.
-If the PCI-C-PM1 inlet ($P{PCI} = 122.6$ mbar) were used during the TI^3GER campaign, 63% of the mass would have been sampled.
-Thus, the aircraft inlet for AMS during the TI^3GER campaign is suitable for the quantitative sampling of accumulation mode aerosols in the UTLS as well as other environments where a larger accumulation mode is expected (i.e., urban haze events).
-At the same time, the inlet's capability of sampling Aitken mode aerosols (e.g., particle formation and growth events) is not significantly compromised vs. the aircraft inlet during ATom campaigns (Fig. S11.3).
+With the correction, the AMS is expected to sample 99 % (sampling line loss not considered) and 89 % (sampling line loss considered) of the ambient accumulationmode mass.
+If the PCI-C-PM1 inlet ($P{PCI} = 122.6 \text{ mbar}$) were used during the TI3GER campaign, 63 % of the mass would have been sampled.
+Thus, the aircraft inlet for AMS during the TI3GER campaign is suitable for the quantitative sampling of accumulation-mode aerosols in the UTLS as well as other environments, where a larger accumulation mode is expected (i.e., urban haze events).
+At the same time, the inlet's capability of sampling Aitken-mode aerosols (e.g., particle formation and growth events) is not significantly compromised vs. the aircraft inlet during ATom campaigns (Fig. S11.3).